Harvey Jablonsky

-Harvey J. "Jabo" Jablonsky (January 10, 1909 – April 4, 1989) was a United States Army major general, business executive and American football player.
+Harvey Julius "Jabo" Jablonsky (January 10, 1909 – April 4, 1989) was a United States Army major general, business executive and American football player.
 He served in World War II, the Korean War and the Vietnam War.
 He was also elected to the College Football Hall of Fame in 1978.

 Early life

 Jablonsky was born January 10, 1909, in Missouri, US, to mother Eugenia from England, and father Arthur from Germany.
 His parents did not have their own home; instead they lived along with Arthur's parents (Jablonsky's grandparents) in their home in St. Louis County.
 Missouri.

+In 1927, Jablonsky attended Washington University in St. Louis, and in 1929 he was made captain of the football team.
+He was also on the College Football All-America Team.
+In addition to football, Jablonsky lettered in three other major sports.
+He was a member of the men's basketball team which won the Missouri Valley Championship in the 1928–1929 season.